6 reasons why leveraged investing might be right for you

 In most countries, any money spent on interest as a result of borrowing to invest is nearly always a deductible expense.
 This is part of globally accepted best practice when it comes to taxation.
 Why?

-Because the governments that make the tax rules want to encourage economic activity.
+Because the governments making the tax rules want to encourage economic activity.
 They want to encourage responsible borrowing to keep funds circulating through the economy, and to keep the economy growing.

 “You can claim interest on money you've borrowed to buy shares or to invest, as long as that investment will produce taxable income.”